Skip links

 • Have ongoing discussions with your kids about the dangers of substance abuse.
 Encourage them to ask questions.
 If you don’t know the answers, explore the topic with your kids and learn along with them.

-• Support your kids in their pursuit of healthy activities, such as sport, volunteering, music, or art.
+• Support your kids in their pursuit of healthy activities, such as sports, volunteering, music, or art.
 These activities are healthy in and of themselves, and they can help foster positive social connections.

 • Adolescents are prone to peer pressure.
 Help them practice ways of saying “no” that they can use in social situations.